-It’s such a great feeling when you find a place that looks perfect at first glance, but don’t rush into an apartment lease!
+It’s such a great feeling when you find a place that looks perfect, but don’t rush into an apartment lease!
 It’s important that you check under the hood a little bit and do your homework before signing a lease.

-Keep your rental search on track and ensure that you sign a lease that works for you with our two-part series: 10 Things You Should Do Before Signing a Lease.
+Keep your rental search on track and ensure that you sign a lease that works for you with our two-part series: Below is part one, 10 Things You Should Do Before Signing a Lease:

 1. Relationships Matter.
 Establish a Good One.

-Being polite and professional is the best way to develop a relationship with a prospective landlord and to create a successful rental negotiation.
-The way you conduct yourself during a property visit and in phone conversations is a reflection of you as a tenant.
-Never bluff or strong arm a landlord in a negotiation as this could backfire and create tension or worse, prevent you from landing the apartment of your dreams.
+Being polite and professional is the best way to develop a relationship with a prospective landlord and create a successful rental negotiation.
+The way you conduct yourself during a property visit, in emails and in phone conversations is a reflection of you as a potential tenant.
+Never try to pull one over on a landlord in a negotiation as this could backfire and create tension or worse, prevent you from landing the apartment of your dreams.

 Just as the landlord needs to trust you with their rental property, you also want to know that you can trust them to address your most important concerns and maintain a safe and comfortable home environment for you.
-So, put your best foot forward, be open, ask questions and take the time to establish a good relationship.
+So if you’re serious about moving into the unti, put your best foot forward, be open, ask questions and take the time to establish a good relationship with your future landlord.

 2. Think of Your First Visit as an Inspection.

 Before signing a lease, make sure you really put it to the test.
+Don’t fall in love at first sight, explore and inspect the apartment thoroughly with the landlord with you to address any concerns.
 It’s important that your new home meets all of your criteria for function, safety and comfort.

 The goal of the inspection is to identify all potential issues before signing the lease so that you can address these with the landlord.
-Best case scenario, the landlord is amenable to addressing your concerns and you are able to get modifications and improvements written into your lease agreement.
+Best case scenario, you point out a few issues and the landlord is amenable to addressing your concerns and you are able to get modifications and improvements written into your lease agreement.
 Worst case scenario, you discover that the landlord will not or cannot resolve your primary concerns, giving you the option to walk away from an apartment that may not be a great fit for you.

 3. Document Any Existing Damage Prior to Moving In.